SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: System Design

-Attributing the observed trace to a known attack is equivalent to the problem of model selection in the context of HMMs.
-Given a set of HMMs, we want to determine which HMM mostly likely generates the sequence:
+\paragraph{Attributing Attacks} Attributing the trace to a known attack is analogous to model selection in HMMs.
+We compare the trace against a set of predefined HMMs, each representing a different known attack, to identify the most likely source:

-where $\Prob{X \given \Attack}$ is the probability of observing the sequence X given the HMM parameterized by $\Attack$.
-We omit other parameters like $\PP$ as they are shared by all HMMs.
-This problem can be solved by the Forward algorithm~\cite{hmmbook}.
+where $\Prob{X \given \Attack}$ is the likelihood of the sequence $X$ under the HMM parameterized by $\Attack$.
+This model selection is efficiently computed using the Forward algorithm~\cite{hmmbook}.